Portuguese bank woes weigh on European equities

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Blaise Robinson; Editing by Louise Ireland)
+Today’s European research round-up (Additional reporting by Blaise Robinson; Editing by Toby Chopra)